-Tara Dawson McGuinness is a senior advisor to New America's National Network and Public Interest Technology programs.
+Tara Dawson McGuinness is a senior fellow and a senior advisor to New America's National Network and Public Interest Technology programs.
 She also teaches public policy at Georgetown University and is the co-author of the upcoming book Power to the Public: The Promise of Public Interest Technology.
 Her work lies at the intersection of public policy creation and implementation and citizen and community voices.
-McGuinness joins New America to extend her work overseeing the federal teams working alongside city, non-profit, and philanthropic leaders in Detroit, Baltimore, and Flint, and many other communities, during the Obama administration.
-Her fellowship will focus on the capacity challenges that cities and counties tackle challenges as well as ways technology, management and new data practices can be used to tackle inequity.
+McGuinness joined New America after leaving the Obama administration where she oversaw the federal teams working alongside city, non-profit, and philanthropic leaders in Detroit, Baltimore, and Flint, and many other communities, during the Obama administration.
+McGuinness researches networks and how they help cities and counties tackle challenges as well as ways technology, management and new data practices can be used to tackle inequity.

-In 2013, McGuinness was tapped by President Obama to run the organizing and communications effort to sign up millions of Americans for Obamacare.
+In 2013, McGuinness was tapped by President Obama to run the organizing and communications effort to sign up millions of Americans for healthcare.
 Her innovative use of data and new media platforms was critical to providing 15 million people with insurance in the first six months of open enrollment.
 She also served as a senior advisor to the White House Office of Management and Budget where she oversaw the federal government’s initiatives to support cities and towns.
 While at the White House she directed the White House Task Force on Community Solutions, a team of Cabinet members working to improve how agencies worked together, using data in new ways to tackle entrenched poverty and to deliver results in communities across the country.